-Legislation was introduced in the 108th Congress that would have addressed some of the issues identified above.
-Nexus issues were addressed in what was identified as "streamlining" legislation.
-Generally, the streamlining legislation would have allowed states to require out-of-state vendors to collect sales and use taxes even if the out-of-state vendor does not have nexus in the taxing state.
+Nexus issues are also addressed in what has been identified as "streamlining" legislation.
+Generally, the streamlining legislation, such as S. 2152 and S. 2153, would allow states to require out-of-state vendors to collect sales and use taxes even if the out-of-state vendor does not have nexus in the taxing state.
 Participating states would have to simplify sales and use taxes before Congress would confer collection enforcement authority.
-Interstate commerce has complicated the nexus issue for sales and use tax administration and how this issue is resolved may have broader implications for state corporate income taxes.
+Interstate commerce has complicated the nexus issue for sales and use tax administration, and how this issue is resolved may have broader implications for state corporate income taxes.
+This report will be updated as legislative events warrant.